-On a chilly Thursday night at Symphony the Atlanta Symphony Orchestra performed a concert led by music director Robert Spano with Finnish pianist Juho Pohjonen as guest soloist.
+On a chilly Thursday night at Symphony Symphony the Atlanta Hall, Orchestra performed a concert led by director Robert music Spano with Finnish pianist Juho Pohjonen as guest soloist.
 The ASO will offer an earlyevening, shortened version of the program as a "Casual Fridays" concert tonight at 6:30 p.m.
 The complete program, as heard on Thursday, will be performed again on Saturday at 8 p.m.
-Both will take place at Symphony Hall. concert opened Beethoven's Concerto for Piano and
+Both will take place at Symphony Hall.

+The concert opened with Beethoven's Concerto for Piano and